oxinabox/DataDepsGenerators.jl/README.md

 which is handy for interactive prototyping, it is not great to put this code in a package packages;
 as it involves triggering web requests every time the package is loaded.
-Not to mention DataDepsGenerators.jl has a pretty heavy set of dependencies, that you don't really want weighing down your package.
+Not to mention that DataDepsGenerators.jl has a pretty heavy set of dependencies, which you really don't want weighing down your package.

 **Note:** DataDepsGenerators does it's best to generate the correct registration code block.